-The latest Libyan civil war significant battle started in April of 2019 when Khalifa Haftar, a Libyan military commander ordered his forces on the march to Tripoli.
+The latest Libyan civil war significant battle started in April of 2019 when Khalifa Haftar, a Libyan military commander, ordered his forces to march to Tripoli.
 That move led to a significant escalation of the eight-year civil war.
 The Haftar is fighting the UN-recognized Government of National Accord, which is also supported by Turkey, Qatar, and a U.S.-led coalition.

-As it was in Syria, the first clue about significant Russian involvement in Haftar’s advance soon comes to the light.
+The first clue about significant Russian involvement in Haftar’s advance soon comes to light as it was in Syria.
 On September 9, a Twitter user wrote that seven operators from the Wagner Group in Libya had been killed in a bombing outside Tripoli.
-It goes in correlation with Bloomberg media outlet who reported about the “arrival of more than 100 mercenaries from the Wagner group had arrived at a forward base in Libya in the first week of September to support eastern strongman Khalifa Haftar’s assault on the capital Tripoli.”
+It goes in correlation with the Bloomberg media outlet who reported about the “arrival of more than 100 mercenaries from the Wagner group had arrived at a forward base in Libya in the first week of September to support eastern strongman Khalifa Haftar’s assault on the capital Tripoli.”

-According to the Meduza sources, around 35 Russian mercenaries operating under the Wagner Group have been killed in the Libyan conflict.
-At least five Wagner operators and commanders, as well as a handful of FSB and MVD veterans with ties to the company, have spoken under the condition of anonymity and revealed some information about casualties.
+According to the Meduza sources, around 35 Russian mercenaries operating under the Wagner Group in Libya have been killed in the conflict.
+At least five Wagner operators and commanders and a handful of FSB and MVD veterans with ties to the company have spoken under the condition of anonymity and revealed some information about casualties.
 They claim that the operators in question were from Russia’s Krasnodar, Sverdlovsk, and Murmansk regions.

 Maxim Khlopin, the director of the Ural branch of the Donbas Union of Volunteers, called a Wagner commander who had seen the attack firsthand.
 That commander said two of the Russian casualties were Artyom “Hulk” Nevyantsev and Ignat “Benya” Borichev.
 Borichev’s brother had previously died while working as a personal bodyguard for former Ukrainian separatist commander Alexander “Batman” Bednov.
 Bednov was assassinated in the same attack.